okleine/nCoAP/README.md

 ```

 for the raw protocol implementation.
 For CoAP application development this is probably what you want.
 Note, that for
-several reasons some interfaces changed since the latest stable version.
-To use the latest bleeding edge version
+several reasons some interfaces and package names changed since the latest stable version (1.8.2).
+To use the
-add the following to your pom.xml:
+latest bleeding edge version add the following to your pom.xml:

 ```xml
 <repositories>